imgix/react-imgix/README.md

 [![Edit xp0348lv0z](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/charming-keller-kjnsq)

-**Aspect Ratio:** A developer can pass a desired aspect ratio, which will be used when generating srcsets to generate the correct height, according to the aspect ratio.
+**Aspect Ratio:** A developer can pass a desired aspect ratio, which will be used when generating srcsets to resize and crop your image as specified.
+For the `ar` parameter to take effect, ensure that the `fit` parameter is set to `crop`.

 ```js
 <div className="App">